Srilalithans/Cloud_Storage_and_Development_In_Distrubuted_File_Systems/README.md

 Here, we’ll explain the steps used to implement various innovations in distributed cloud storage as outlined in the Term Paper:

 1. ### **Storage Scalability**
--i) In the AWS Management Console, select Services and navigate to S3.
+i) In the AWS Management Console, select Services and navigate to S3.

--ii) Select Buckets and click on Create bucket.
+ii) Select Buckets and click on Create bucket.
 Choose a name for your bucket (e.g., scalable-bucket), select the region, and configure the settings as needed.
 Leave Block Public Access settings checked if this bucket doesn’t need to be public.

--iii) Click Create bucket to create your storage.
+iii) Click Create bucket to create your storage.

--iv) After the bucket is created, go to Management and select Lifecycle rules to configure storage scalability rules.
+iv) After the bucket is created, go to Management and select Lifecycle rules to configure storage scalability rules.

--v) Click Create lifecycle rule, name it (e.g., Transition-to-Glacier), and set conditions for transitioning objects to a cheaper storage class, like Glacier, after a certain number of days (e.g., 30 days after the last modification).
+v) Click Create lifecycle rule, name it (e.g., Transition-to-Glacier), and set conditions for transitioning objects to a cheaper storage class, like Glacier, after a certain number of days (e.g., 30 days after the last modification).

--vi) Save the rule to automate transitioning objects between storage tiers, enabling storage scalability.
+vi) Save the rule to automate transitioning objects between storage tiers, enabling storage scalability.

 ```json